-FIGURE 21: COMPARISON OF ABSOLUTE MACH NUMBER IN PASSAGE AT INLET AND INTERMEDIATE POSITION BETWEEN BASELINE (LEFT) AND OPTIMIZED (RIGHT) GEOMETRY of the fluid behind the impeller caused by the guided stream path by the vaned diffusor.
+$#38:0.062 \rightarrow 0.0585$ as well as the diameter by free variable #39:0.084 → 0.0788.
+The optimizer was able to reach the required pressure ratio without increasing the impeller diameter, which often leads to higher losses due to higher outlet Mach numbers.
+The decrement of the vaneless space reduces the logarithmic path of the fluid behind the impeller caused by the guided stream path by the vaned diffusor.
 The reduction of the diffusor diameter reduces friction losses.
 The optimized disk geometry is shown in Fig. 17.
-Slight modifications in the rear side can be identified by adapting free variable #35: $0 \rightarrow 0.0003$.
+Slight modifications in the rear side can be identified by adapting free variable #35:0 → 0.0003.
 The overall disk thickness was kept constant.

 The blade parametrization was highly modified.
-Figure 18 and 19 shows the redesigned inlet geometry with modified lean angle and the optimized leading edge contour with a one-sided S-shaped contour.
-The β angle was increased in case of hub surface by free variable #16: $5^{\circ} \rightarrow 9.98^{\circ}$ and for the casing by free variable #15: $15^{\circ} \rightarrow 19.4^{\circ}$.
-The β angles at the trailing edge did not changed significantly.
-The leading edge contour was designed by huge increment of free variable #9: $0 \rightarrow 0.2$, which is the upper limit for the optimizer.
+Figures 18 and 19 show the redesigned inlet geometry with a modified lean angle and the optimized leading edge contour with a one-sided S-shaped contour.
+The $\beta$ angle was decreased in the case of the hub surface by free variable #16: $-5 \text{ deg} \rightarrow -9.98 \text{ deg}$ and for the casing by free variable #15: $-15 \text{ deg} \rightarrow -19.4 \text{ deg}$ .
+The $\beta$ angles at the trailing edge did not change significantly.
+The leading edge contour was designed by a huge increment of free variable #9: $0 \rightarrow 0.2$ , which is the upper limit for the optimizer.
 With an increased limit, the optimizer would probably select bigger shifts.
-The shock losses could be significantly avoided by shifting the impeller from a transonic to nearly subsonic behaviour.
-The β angle of the vane was slightly increased at the leading edge by free variable #27: $-83.5^{\circ} \rightarrow -82.73^{\circ}$ and at the trailing edge by free variable #28: $-69.5^{\circ} \rightarrow -65.3^{\circ}$.
-The θ angle was reduced by free variable #40: $160^{\circ} \rightarrow 157.1^{\circ}$.
-The resulting flow based on the shape modifications can be seen in Fig. 20.
-The Mach number at 50% span is shown.
-The flow is successfully decelerated at the inlet and outlet area of the im-
+The shock losses could be significantly avoided by shifting the impeller from a transonic to nearly subsonic behavior.
+The $\beta$ angle of the vane was slightly decreased at the leading edge by free variable #27: 83.5 deg $\rightarrow$ 82.73 deg and at the trailing edge by free variable #28: 69.5 deg $\rightarrow$ 65.3 deg.
+The $\theta$ angle was reduced by free variable #40: 160 deg $\rightarrow$ 157.1 deg.